asuprem/EdnaML/roadmap.md

 --------------------------------------------------------------------
-soft_targets: true
+soft_targets: true🟢
-soft_target_branch: ['vcolor', 'vtype']
+soft_target_branch: ['vcolor', 'vtype']🟢
-soft_target_output_source: fuse
+soft_target_output_source: fuse🟢

 if soft targets true, model internally stores this value as well as the name of the output source.
-Then, secondary outputs gets a list of these soft target `guesses`
+Then, secondary outputs gets a list of these soft target `guesses`🟢
 --------------------------------------------------------------------